 That the numerical analysis model (Figure 2) qualitatively generated the dual-plateau capnogram during mild sampling tube leak (Figure 1A) and the narrow, low amplitude capnogram during severe sampling tube leak (Figure 1B) supports our proposed mechanisms underlying the PCO2[t] waveforms when air leaks into the sampling tube.
 For the severe sampling tube leak, the narrow, low amplitude capnogram is similar to the second plateau of the dual-plateau capnogram observed with a mild sampling tube leak.
-It is important to and Severe Leaks in Sidestream Sampling Tube with Expected PCO2 and Pao recognize Figure 1B as a severe leak into the capnometer sampling tube.
-Otherwise, the resulting narrow, low amplitude capnogram could be confused with low cardiac output (decreased CO2 delivery to the lung), depression of tissue metabolic activity (decreased CO2 production), or excessive alveolar ventilation.
+It is important to recognize Figure 1B as a severe leak into the capnometer sampling tube.
+Otherwise, the resulting narrow, low amplitude capnogram could be confused with low cardiac output